mashas07/Infertility-Project/README.md

 - Train: (564, 11) — 564 patients used to train the model, each with 11 features.
 This is 80% of 705.
 - Test: (141, 11) — 141 patients used to evaluate the model, each with 11 features.
 This is 20% of 705.
 - Model: Random Forest
-- Accuracy: 93.62% — correctly classifies 132 out of 141 test patients
+- Accuracy: 93.62% — correctly classifies 132 out of 141 test patients\

-Class 0 (Fertile) — 25 patients in test set:
+<ins>Class 0 (Fertile) — 25 patients in test set:<ins>

 - Precision 0.94 — nearly always right when predicting fertile
 - Recall 0.68 — misses 32% of fertile patients, predicting them as infertile
 - F1 (score is the balance between precision and recall) 0.79 — moderate, dragged down by low recall
 - support = 25 → there are 25 actually fertile patients in the test set

-Class 1 (Infertile) — 116 patients in test set:
+<ins>Class 1 (Infertile) — 116 patients in test set:<ins>

 - Precision 0.93 — nearly always right when predicting infertile
 - Recall 0.99 — catches 99% of infertile patients
 - F1 (score is the balance between precision and recall) 0.96 — excellent overall performance
 - support = 116 → there are 116 actually infertile patients in the test set

-Confusion Matrix:
+<ins>Confusion Matrix:<ins>

 - 17 correctly fertile, 8 fertile patients misclassified as infertile
 - 1 infertile patient missed, 115 correctly infertile

-- Macro avg — calculates the average of precision, recall, and F1 across both classes, treating them equally regardless of how many patients are in each class
+**Macro avg** — calculates the average of precision, recall, and F1 across both classes, treating them equally regardless of how many patients are in each class

-- Weighted avg — calculates the average weighted by how many patients are in each class (25 fertile, 116 infertile)
+**Weighted avg** — calculates the average weighted by how many patients are in each class (25 fertile, 116 infertile)

-#### **2. Select 3 to enter patient data and get a prediction (in question other that "age" input 1 for yes and 0 for no).**
+### **2. Select 3 to enter patient data and get a prediction (in question other that "age" input 1 for yes and 0 for no).**
 ```
 Processing patient data